boydenhartog/giphy-app/README.md

 # giphy-app

+Had a lot of fun on this one!
+First time trying CSS Grid and also my first time writing tests for a Vue app.

 Yarn is required to build this app.
 Get it here: https://github.com/yarnpkg/yarn

 The backend is setup using Hasura (GraphQL/Postgres)